Singer

 with a sublime mezzo soprano, full of nuances, she captivated everyone with her phrasing and musicality“

-Biography
+Biography – Long

-She has worked with several well established directors and conductors such as Olof Boman, Marcus Bosch, Sam Brown, Mariame Clement, Daniel Cohen, Leo Hussain, Pavel Kogan, Peter Konwitschny, Maxim Pascal, Cecilia Rydinger-Alin, Georg Schmiedleitner, Laura Scozzi and Sergei Smbatyan.
+She has worked with several well established directors and conductors such as Olof Boman, Marcus Bosch, Sam Brown, Mariame Clement, Daniel Cohen, Leo Hussain, Pavel Kogan, Peter Konwitschny, Maxim Pascal, Cecilia Rydinger-Alin, Dirk Schmeding, Georg Schmiedleitner, Laura Scozzi and Sergei Smbatyan.

-Solgerd Isalv is one of the founders of the initiative Oper+, a network of freelance musicians, offering a platform for diverse outreaching projects in the Nuremberg region.
-During the first LockDown in spring 2020 she founded the Corona Survival Package #CultureContinued” which published 54 videos, organised 3 live concerts and included many german and international artists.
+During the first LockDown in spring 2020 Solgerd founded the Corona Survival Package #CultureContinued” which published 54 videos, organised 3 live concerts and included many german and international artists.

 Solgerd Isalv has received numerous grants during her studies and early career, which include the prestigous Swedish Wagner Scholarship, as well as scholarships from the Royal Swedish Academy of Music and the Swedish Arts Grants Committee.